T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Pedantic
 ^^^^^^^^

-In case the typed value (technically this is the value of the *id*, latest in the moment when loosing the focus) have to be a valid (= exist on the LDAP server), the *typeAheadPedantic* mode can be activated.
+The *typeAheadPedantic* mode ensures that the typed value (technically this is the value of the *id*, latest in the moment when loosing the focus) is valid (= exists on the LDAP server or is defined in `typeAheadSql`).
-If the user typed something and that is not a valid *id*, the client (=browser) will delete the input when loosing the focus.
+If the user typed something and that is not a valid *id*, the client (=browser) will delete the input when losing the focus.
-To identify the exact *id*, an additional search filter is necessary: `ypeAheadLdapSearchPrefetch` - see next topic.
+To identify the exact *id*, an additional search filter is necessary: `typeAheadLdapSearchPrefetch` - see next topic.

+*typeAheadPedantic* is active by default when *typeAheadLdap* or *typeAheadSql* is defined, but can be turned off with *typeAheadPedantic=0*.

 * *Form.parameter* or *FormElement.parameter*:

-  * *typeAheadPedantic*
+  * *typeAheadPedantic=0*

 Prefetch
 ^^^^^^^^